 This discussion and analysis serves as an introduction to the District's basic financial statements, which include government-wide financial statements, fund financial statements, and notes to the financial statements.
-This report also contains required supplemental information, supplemental information, and other information.
+This report also contains required supplementary information, supplementary information, and other information.